banalok/MLOps/README.md

 MLOps
 ==============================

-An "in-progress" end-to-end MLOps project to predict NY taxi trip duration using DVC for experiment tracking, Github Actions for CI/CD, FastAPI, and Dockers.
+An "in-progress" end-to-end MLOps project to predict NY taxi trip duration using DVC for experiment tracking, Github Actions for CI/CD, FastAPI, and Docker.

 Project Organization
 ------------